How to Deploy an MCP App to Production (May 2026)

 src/server.ts(if it exists) intodist/server.js.
 This is where yourauth()function and server config live.

 If the build fails, fix the errors before proceeding.
 A failed build means either a TypeScript error in your resource components or a misconfigured tool file.
-Both will cause runtime errors in production if not caught here.

 Check that dist/ was created with your resources, tools, and server entry: